axmolengine/spine-axmol/spine36/README.md

-# The spine-runtime for engine-x
+# The spine-runtime for adxe
-* version: 3.6
 * data parser: spine-c

 # Reference links